 A lack of technology savvy is also a misperception.
-That is why engaging on social media, having a blog and tweeting is important.
+That is why engaging on social media, having a blog, and tweeting is important.
 Consider this post from a LinkedIn colleague:

 “I hired a person over 60.
 Should not be a big deal, but it was.
-‘He will never work hard enough,’ ‘He will not fit into our culture,’ ‘He will be taking a lot of sick days,’ ‘He is overqualified,’ etc.
+People said: ‘He will never work hard enough,’ ‘He will not fit into our culture,’ ‘He will be taking a lot of sick days,’ ‘He is overqualified,’ etc.

 Nobody said he was too old.
 They were all ‘politically correct.’
 He was one of the best hires I ever made.
 We all learned from him.
 He made a huge difference for the company.”